PierreGode/MMM-VMA/README.md

 [Krisinformation.se](https://www.krisinformation.se/).
 The module consumes the official V3 API and can optionally surface test alerts so that you are prepared for Sweden's recurring public warning tests.

-## Features

-- ✅ Polls the official Krisinformation V3 endpoints for active and test VMA alerts.
-- ✅ County aware filtering so you only see messages that matter to your location.
-- ✅ Localised timestamps with optional relative mode (`just now`, `3 hours ago`, …).
-- ✅ Graceful error handling with automatic retries and helpful UI states.
-- ✅ Lightweight styling that matches the MagicMirror aesthetic.

 ## Requirements